i-dot-ai/local-gov-hack/README.md

 * **Innovation:** Originality, creativity and technical viability of the solution.
 * **Presentation:** Clarity, persuasiveness, and professionalism of the presentation.

-## 4. Logistics
+## 4. 🧩 Logistics

 Set out below is some useful logistical information.

 What to bring:

-* Please bring your own laptop and charger
+* 💻 Please bring your own laptop and charger
-* Any stationary you’ll need
+* 📏 Any stationary you'll need
-* Water bottle (recommended)
+* 🍶 Water bottle (recommended)

 Food and refreshments:

-* Lunch provided both days
+* 🥪 Lunch provided both days
-* Breakfast on day two
+* 🍳 Breakfast on day two
-* Tea, coffee and water available throughout
+* ☕ Tea, coffee and water available throughout

 Dietary requirements: If you haven't informed us of your dietary needs, please email [local-government@digital.cabinet-office.gov.uk](mailto:local-government@digital.cabinet-office.gov.uk) as soon as possible.

 **Accommodation:**

-Please arrange your own overnight accommodation.
+🏨 Please arrange your own overnight accommodation.

 **Venue accessibility and transport information:**